iotaledger/iota.js/.github/CONTRIBUTING.md

 When creating a pull request, please follow these steps to have your contribution considered by the maintainers:

 - A pull request should have only one concern (for example one feature or one bug).
-If a PR address more than one concern, it should be split into two or more PRs.
+If a PR addresses more than one concern, it should be split into two or more PRs.

 - A pull request can be merged only if it references an open issue